mohit-sharma-87/DevHub-Articles/Realm SDK Migration.md

 ### Migrate user data from old schema to new

-All the data transformation during migration can be done with `transform` function
+All the data transformation during migration can be done with `transform` function with the help of `set` and `get` methods.

 ```kotlin